Why is February the shortest month of the year? And what’s Valentine’s Day all about? Come find out in our fun facts about February!

 Just like December is for Christmas, February is for Valentine’s Day.
 This is on the 14th February every year.

-Here’s a little Valentine’s Trivia.
+Here’s a little Valentine’s Day trivia.
 About 144 million worth of greeting cards are purchased for Valentine’s Day yearly.
 And that’s in the U.S. alone!

 Also, on February 29th of a leap year, women often take the lead and are the ones to propose.
 This is a long tradition.
 Would you wait for a leap year though to ask the person of your dreams to get married though?